diclophis/fasp-blockchain/README.md

 ## How?

-For now, just run `make` in this repository, enter the password `aspera`, and the blockchain will start to transfer.
+For now, just run `make` in this repository, and the blockchain will start to transfer.